FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-event-aggregator.md

         firstFetch: <firstFetch:Number>,
         //This defines how many pages per fetch after the first one should be retrieved.(min/default is 1)
         fetchSize: <fetchSize:Number>,
-        //This defines up to witch page the pages should be fetched.(max/default is 10)
+        //This defines up to which page the pages should be fetched.(max/default is 10)
         maxFetch: <maxFetch:Number>,
-        //This defines the delay in microseconds between each fetch. (default is 0, this means right after the data is received the next fetch call will be executed)
+        //This defines the delay in milliseconds between each fetch. (default is 0, this means right after the data is received the next fetch call will be executed)
         fetchTime: <fetchTime:Number>
     });